How loan modifications work, what programs exist, why applications get denied, and how to get approved the first time.

 A denial isn't the end — many homeowners who are ultimately approved were denied on their first attempt.
 Learn why applications get denied and what a professional can do to turn it around.

-Most DIY modification applications get denied — not because the homeowner doesn't qualify, but because of paperwork errors and missed deadlines.
+Most self-filed modification applications get denied — not because the homeowner doesn't qualify, but because of paperwork errors and missed deadlines.
 Here's why professional help makes the difference.

 Multiple programs exist for Texas homeowners — but what you qualify for depends on your loan type.
 Learn what's available, who qualifies, and how to navigate the application process.